vxj9800/bareMetalRP2040/01_bootupBlinky/README.md

 - `-nostdlib` restricts the linker from linking the Standard Library along with our code, more on this later.
 - `-o boot2Blinky.elf` specifies the output executable file path.

-If you wish to compile and link in one command then you can execute
+If you wish to compile and link in one command then you can run
 ```bash
 $ arm-none-eabi-gcc -mcpu=cortex-m0plus -mthumb boot2Blinky.c -T link.ld -nostdlib -o boot2Blinky.elf
 ```